 Medical Housing Accommodations: Olin recognizes that some students have special housing needs due to medical and/or psychological conditions.
 All students who would like to request a housing assignment based on a medical recommendation must follow the process as outlined in the Medical Accommodations Housing Request Form that can be obtained from the Office of Student Affairs and Resources.
 This form includes a section for students to complete as well as a section for their healthcare provider to complete.
-Generally, new students must make this request by July 15th for the fall semester and returning students must make this request to be considered for fall housing room draw.
+Generally, new students must make this request by July 15th for the fall semester and returning students must make this request by March 31st in order for the request to be considered for fall housing room draw.
 However, requests at any time will be considered on a case by case basis.